sdonohoo/forecasting/internal_docs/tsperf_rules.md

     * running time in each run
     * cost in each run

-11. Create pull request for review
+11. Create pull request for review by following the process in the next section.

 ### Pull request process